android/architecture-samples/todoapp/README.md

 #### Ease of amending or adding a feature

-Similar to MVP
+Similar to MVP Loaders

 #### Learning cost

-Medium as the Loaders framework is not trivial.
+Medium as the Loaders and Content Providers framework are not trivial.